jamen/hyperapp-persist/readme.md

 > Persist an app's state between sessions

 Use this [Hyperapp](https://github.com/hyperapp/hyperapp) HOA (Higher-Order App) to persist the state between sessions.
-When the page unloads the state is saved in `localStorage` and restored on the next load.
+As the page unloads the state is saved in `localStorage`, and then the it is restored on the next load.

 <!-- Add screencast demo -->